 Landscaping with purpose and following guidelines for diversity does not require a large space, but it does require creative vision.
 Randi Eckel will explain the strategies.
 Refer to A Swift Guide to Butterflies of North America by Jeffrey Glassberg (2nd Edition) for butterfly host plant recommendations.
 View the recording here.

 June 17, noon ET, Spring to Summer: Native plants that Bridge the Seasonal Divide

 Join us for blooms and beauty as plant expert Ian Caton discusses flowering native plants that bridge that seasonal gap from spring to summer.
+View the recording here.

 June 24, noon ET, GARDEN WAYS: Professional Tips on Design and Plant Selection

 With a keen sense of design and an infectious humor, Karen Howard will share some techniques she uses to create a garden space, and structure a landscape design.
+View the recording here.